 Did we cover them all?
 Oh, we almost forgot.
 You can follow the autumn theme for the invitations as well.
 Go for a mix of creams and browns or reds to create an alluring contrast of colours.
 Handwritten notes will suit the theme better the printed cards.
 You can also go for a casual font rather than formal if you want to get them printed.

+For off-peak weddings, both Spring and Autumn have a chance of great weather.
+But Autumn has the advantage of the amazing colours.
 Let nature set the stage for your wedding and make the most of the beauty it has to offer for your autumn wedding.